spacemeshos/docs/docs/start/smesher/post_1n.md

 }
 ```

-2.**Software requirements:** The latest versions of `postcli` and `post-service` from the Spacemesh GitHub repository.
+2. **Software Requirements:** The latest versions of `postcli` and `post-service` from the Spacemesh GitHub repository.

-3.**Your case:** Gather info and organize all your node and PoS data paths, POST services configs and details, and hardware access if necessary.
+3. **Your Case:** Gather info and organize all your node and PoS data paths, POST services configs and details, and hardware access if necessary.

 For the sake of conciseness, we assume you have: